 Experience all the splendor of nature with a honeymoon vacation at California’s side of Lake Tahoe, also known as South Lake Tahoe because, oddly enough, it's at the southern end of the enormous lake.
 With nearly two-thirds of this massive body of water situated within California, Lake Tahoe is the perfect backdrop for a romantic nature-lover's dream honeymoon.
 Couples can enjoy pure blue waters set against towering pine groves and majestic mountains.
 With around the clock outdoor seasonal fun, South Lake Tahoe is a natural playground for honeymooners.
 Vacation along the shore of the largest alpine lake in North America, and you two may never want to go home!
 Whether watching the sun set over the water or the majestic mountains beyond, you’ll breathe deep and know that you’ve found heaven on earth.

 - THE SNOW MEETS THE SUN: Become enraptured by the beauty of sparkling waters and snow-covered Sierra mountain peaks.
 Here, the snow-bound fun is limitless!
-Cruise through mountains on a snowmobile, or hold your lover’s hand and skate across a frozen lake.
+Cruise through mountains on a snowmobile, or hold your lover’s hand and skate across the frozen lake.
 Ski through snowy hillsides or zoom down them on a snow tube.
-The Heavenly Ski Resort, Squaw Valley and Kirkwood Mountain are just a few of the local options for fun in the snow.
+The Heavenly Ski Resort, Squaw Valley, and Kirkwood Mountain are just a few of the local options for fun in the snow.

 - HIKE N' BIKE: Lake Tahoe, California is a nature lover’s paradise with enough hiking and biking trails to satisfy even the biggest nature maniacs.
 But don't worry - there are trails of every skill level, and couples who prefer the indoors still get unspoiled views of Lake Tahoe and the mountains all around it.
 When the snow melts and spring arrives, there's an array of lakeside state parks and forests to visit.
-There are miles of scenic trails throughout the area where experts and novices alike can explore alpine forests, wild meadows and hidden waterfalls.
+There are miles of scenic trails throughout the area where experts and novices alike can explore alpine forests, wild meadows, and hidden waterfalls.
 Push yourselves to the limit with a climb to the summit of Mount Tallac, then be rewarded with a stunning view of Emerald Bay and Lake Tahoe.
 If you’re feeling ambitious, backpack through Desolation Wilderness or do an epic couple's run in the Lake Tahoe Marathon which takes place each September.
-If you’re looking for a more laid back kind of outdoor fun, take a short hike and reward yourselves with a refreshing swim in Angora Lake followed by a romantic picnic.
+If you’re looking for a more laid back kind of outdoor fun, take a short summer hike and reward yourselves with a refreshing swim in Angora Lake followed by a romantic picnic.

 - THE NIGHT COMES ALIVE: Don’t get so tired that your days end on the slopes!
 After a day of outdoor adventure, shopping and spas, enjoy an evening of after-dark entertainment and a few light vices.
 Whether you'd rather to be in the midst of the hot club scene or just want to chill out and down some drinks at a cool local dive, Lake Tahoe nightlife has a little something waiting for everyone.
 Pubs, dance clubs, lounges and bars abound in Lake Tahoe South.